dmuth/diceware/README.md

    - `rm -fv src/index.js && git co src/index.js`
 - `npm run clean; npm run build` - Run webpack in prod mode to produce final Javascript bundle
 - `./go-sync-to-s3.sh` - Do this if you're me, to upload to S3.
 If you're not me, you'll need to do something else, or possibly nothing at all.

+### Releasing a New Build

+- `npm run release-build` to create the ZIP file `diceware.zip` with all assets in it, including `bundle.js` and the contents of `node_modules/`.
+- `gh release create v1.0.0` to upload a release to https://github.com/dmuth/diceware/releases.
+Change the tag for the version number accordingly.

 # Who built this? / Contact